-Other recent studies have sought to improve model inference speed by skipping computations. \citet{sajjad2020effect} found that for some tasks and PLMs, up to half of the layers can be removed from the model to obtain a 98-100\% speedup at the cost of a 1-3\% drop in task performance. \citet{kumar2019accelerating} considered approximate caching to skip the deeper layers for inputs that produce similar intermediate layer representations.
-Early exit strategies have also been proposed, which allow the model to dynamically decide when to skip later layers \cite{cambazoglu2010early,xin2020deebert}.
-SkipBERT \cite{wang2022skipbert} combined early exiting with an approach in which cached n-gram activations (tri-grams in practice) from intermediate model layers were used to approximate the intermediate activations of new inputs.
-We build upon the concept of cached intermediate activations and pair it with reduced pretrained language models, so as to reuse the activations across {\em multiple} tasks.
+Other recent studies have sought to improve model inference speed by skipping computations in later layers. \citet{sajjad2020effect} found that in some cases up to half of the layers can be removed from the model with only a 1-3\% drop in task performance.
+Early exit strategies have also been proposed, which allow the model to dynamically decide when to skip later layers \citep{cambazoglu2010early,xin2020deebert}.
+SkipBERT \citep{wang2022skipbert} combined early exiting with an approach in which cached n-gram embeddings approximate the intermediate activations of new inputs. \citet{} \citet{lester2021power} explored prompt-tuning as a parameter-efficient approach for adapting frozen language models without adjusting model weights, conditioning language models with soft prompts to perform downstream tasks.

-Precomputing text representations to speed up future processing on the same data is commonly done when creating document-level embeddings for use on document-level tasks \cite{conneau2017supervised,cohan2020specter}; in contrast, we study contextualized {\em token-level} embeddings that can be used for tasks such as named entity recognition (NER) and question answering. \citet{du2020general} propose a similar high-level idea to ours in that they do cache general-purpose token-level model representations; however, the approach in that work only applies a small MLP to the stored representations and reports a meaningful drop in accuracy (greater than 2\% on average) compared to fully-finetuned models.
-We find that reusing the latter layers of a transformer in addition to its cached activations enables us to essentially match the results of fully-finetuned models on NER and text classification tasks on average, while decreasing computational cost.
+Precomputing text representations to speed up future processing on the same data is commonly done when creating fixed-size document-level embeddings for use on document-level tasks \citep{conneau2017supervised,cohan2020specter}; in contrast, we study contextualized {\em token-level} embeddings that can be used for tasks such as named entity recognition (NER) and question answering.
+ReadOnce Transformers \citep{lin2021readonce} do consider multi-task variable-length document representations, but do so in a setting where a cached document representation is paired with a query text (such as a question or prompt); the approach is pretrained with QA data and evaluated on QA and summarization, rather than tasks such as text classification or NER where the entire input can be cached.

+\citet{du2020general} propose an approach similar to ours that caches general-purpose token-level model representations, trained in a multi-task setting; however, that approach only applies a small MLP to the stored representations and reports a meaningful drop in accuracy (greater than 2\% on average) compared to fully fine-tuned models.
+We find that reusing the later layer parameters of a pretrained transformer in addition to the cached activations often enables us to essentially match fully fine-tuned model accuracy while reducing computational cost.